 - Surface water infrastructure must have the capacity to deal with the additional volumes of water that might arise on foot of the proposed development.
-The proposed hydrocarbon interceptor must be fit for purpose and be able to adequately reat run-off from the site.
-It is recommended that monitoring of the effluent is carried out and hydrocarbon testing of the discharge should be done pre and post construction - It is also recommended that silt interceptors are used to ensure that minimal silt is discharged to the public sewer from surface water run-off. - During operation only low intensity and approved mammal friendly lighting should be used on the development.
+The proposed hydrocarbon interceptor must be fit for purpose and be able to adequately treat run-off from the site.
+It is recommended that monitoring of the effluent is carried out and hydrocarbon testing of the discharge should be done pre and post construction - It is also recommended that silt interceptors are used to ensure that minimal silt is discharged to the public sewer from surface water run-off. - Mature native vegetation that exists on the site should be retained where possible.
+If this is not possible, then the vegetation should be cleared outside of the bird nesting season. - During operation only low intensity and approved mammal friendly lighting should be used on the development.
 This will reduce the impact of any new lighting scheme on local bat populations.
 Lights should not be directed on known bat roosts. - Any landscaping should involve the planting of native Irish species that are indigenous to the site.
-Suitable species would include birch, oak, willow and alder.
+Suitable species would include birch, oak, willow and alder. - Site verges and garden should be managed at a low intensity level to provide maximum habitat availability for pollinators.